filecoin-project/specs/content/_index.md

   - the [retrieval market](retrieval-market.md) protocol for retrieving files
   - the [payment channel](payments.md) channel protocol for transferring FIL tokens between actors

+The Filecoin protocol uses cryptographic proofs to ensure the two following guarantees:

+- **Storage Based Consensus**: Miners' power in the consensus is proportional to their amount of storage.
+Miner increase their power by proving that they are dedicating unique storage to the network.
+- **Verifiable Storage Market**: Miners must be proving that they are dedicating unique physical space for each copy of the clients data through a period of time.

+We briefly describe the three main Filecoin proofs:

+- __*Proof-of-Replication (PoRep)*__ proves that a Storage Miner is dedicating unique dedicated storage for each ***sector***.
+Filecoin Storage Miners collect new clients' data in a sector, run a slow encoding process (called `Seal`) and generate a proof (`SealProof`) that the encoding was generated correctly.

+  In Filecoin, PoRep provides two guarantees: (1) *space-hardness*: Storage Miners cannot lie about the amount of space they are dedicating to Filecoin in order to gain more power in the consensus; (2) *replication*: Storage Miners are dedicating unique storage for each copy of their clients data.

+- __*Proof of Spacetime*__ proves that an arbitrary number of __*sealed sectors*__ existed over a specified period of time in their own dedicated storage — as opposed to being generated on-the-fly at proof generation time.

+- __*Piece-Inclusion-Proof*__ proves that a given __*piece*__ is contained within a specified __*sealed sector*__.